Canon G7 X Mark II vs Olympus PEN-F

-The Canon PowerShot G7 X Mark II and the Olympus PEN-F are two digital cameras that were announced, respectively, in February 2016 and January 2016.
+The Canon PowerShot G7 X Mark II and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2016.
 The G7X Mark II is a fixed lens compact, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (PEN-F) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 20.2 MP.

 Body comparison: Canon G7 X Mark II vs Olympus PEN-F

 The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Olympus PEN-F. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The PEN-F can be obtained in two different colors (black, silver), while the G7X Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (39 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the PEN-F are weather-sealed.